Planning for efficiency: The Clean Buildings Standard

 UMC offers technical knowledge of the Clean Buildings Standard and technical know-how to help your building meet compliance.

 What is the Clean Buildings Standard?

-The Clean Building Standard is a first-of-its-kind standard that requires thousands of commercial buildings in Washington to meet an energy performance target, make large capital investments, or be subject to substantial penalties.
-The standard will apply to large non-residential spaces greater than 50,000 SF and will address energy use intensity targets by building type and methods of conditional compliance.
+The Clean Building Standard is a first-of-its-kind standard that requires thousands of commercial buildings in Washington to meet an energy performance target, make large capital investments, or be subject to substantial annual penalties.
+The standard will apply to large non-residential spaces greater than 50,000 SF and will be centered around targeting energy use intensity (EUI) by building type and size, and methods of conditional compliance.
 This compliance offers a hedge against long-term power expenses: fossil energy costs are more likely to increase at a greater rate than electricity, even accounting for the costs to upgrade a building’s electricity service.

 Don’t be fooled by the law’s compliance dates.
 There is significant work involved to comply with the law.
 Taking steps today gives you access to an incentive that can save you significant money.